The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Implications of our study

+\emph{Key insights.} Our empirical results show that the best configuration can be differently ranked (see $RQ_{1}$) depending on an input.
+The tuning cannot be reused as such, but should be redone or adapted whenever a system processes a new input.
+Another key result is that it is worth taking input into account when tuning: relatively high performance gains can be obtained (see $RQ_{3}$).

+\emph{Open challenges.} The main challenge is thus to deliver algorithms and practical tools capable of tuning the performance of a system, whatever the input.
+A related issue is to minimize the cost of tuning.
+For instance, tuning from scratch -- each time a new input is fed to a software system -- seems impractical since too costly.
+Approaches that reuse configuration knowledge through \eg prioritized sampling or transfer learning can be helpful here, but should be carefully assessed \wrt costs and actual performance improvements.

+\textbf{Performance prediction of configurable systems.} Numerous works aim to predict the performance of an arbitrary configuration.

+\emph{Key insights.} Looking at indicators of $RQ_{1}$ and $RQ_{2}$, inputs can threaten the generalization of configuration knowledge.
+That is, a performance prediction model trained out of one input can be highly inaccurate for many other inputs.

+\emph{Open challenges.} The ability to transfer configuration knowledge across inputs is a critical issue.
+Transfer learning techniques have been explored, but mostly for hardware or version changes~\cite{DBLP:conf/wosp/ValovPGFC17,9555247} and not for inputs' changes.
+Such techniques require measuring several configurations each time an input is targeted.
+It also requires training performance models that can be reused.
+Owing to the huge space of possible inputs, this computational cost can be a barrier if systematically applied.
+A possible direction for reducing measurements' cost is to group together similar inputs.

 \textbf{Understanding of configurable systems.} Understanding the effects of options and their interactions is hard for developers and users yet crucial for maintaining, debugging or configuring a software system.
+Some works (\eg \cite{weber2021whitebox}) have proposed to build performance models that are interpretable and capable of communicating the influence of individual options on performance.

+\emph{Key insights.} Our empirical results show that performance models, options and their interactions are sensitive to inputs (see indicators of $RQ_{2}$).
+To concretely illustrate this, we present a minimal example using SPLConqueror~\cite{10.1007/s11219-011-9152-9} a tool to synthesize interpretable models.
+We trained two performance models predicting the encoding \performance{sizes} of two different input videos fed to \soft{x264}.
+Unfortunately, the two related models do not share any common (interaction of) option\footnote{See the performance models for \href{https://github.com/llesoil/input_sensitivity/tree/master/results/splconqueror/model_Animation_1080P-3d67.txt}{the first} and \href{https://github.com/llesoil/input_sensitivity/tree/master/results/splconqueror/modelAnimation_720P-0acc.txt}{the second} input videos.}.
+Let us be clear: the fault lies not with SPLConqueror, but with the fact that a model simply does not generalize to any input.

-Some works (\eg \cite{weber2021whitebox}) have proposed to build performance models that are interpretable and capable of communicating the influence of individual options and interactions on performance (possibly back to the code).
-Our empirical results show that performance models, options and their interactions are sensitive to inputs (see $RQ_{2}$).
-A first open issue is to communicate when and how options together with input data interact and influence performance.
-Another challenge is to identify a minimal set of representative inputs in such a way a configurable system can be observed and performance models learnt.
+\emph{Open challenges.} Hence, a first open issue is to communicate when and how options interact with input data.
+The properties of the input can be exploited, but they must be understandable to developers and users.
+Another challenge is to identify a minimal set of representative inputs (see $RQ_{4}$) in such a way interpretable performance models can be learnt out of observations of configurable systems.